gntimba/JavaTest/README.md

 Both will need to be integrated with in order to complete the requirement.

-You are allowed to make whatever coding change you wish.
-You can make whatever architectural changes you wish.
+You can make whatever coding and architecture changes you wish.

 #### Please refactor the code to what you would consider acceptable production quality by your standards.